SynisterSage/wwshopify/docs/DESIGN_SYSTEM.md

-# Wicked Works Design System
+# Wicked Works Design System (Legacy)

+This document describes the previous “dark + glass + red accent” direction.
+If you’re restarting the design, treat this as an archive/reference, not the current source of truth.

 ## Color Palette